terminusdb/terminusdb-docs/README.md

 [terminusdb-docs]: https://terminusdb.com/docs/
 [terminusdb-repo]: https://github.com/terminusdb/terminusdb

-**TerminusX** is TerminusDB as a service.
-It is a self-service data platform that allows you to build, deploy, execute, monitor, and share versioned data products.
-[Sign up now][dashboard].
+**TerminusCMS** is a headless content and knowledge management system for complex environments.
+Build an organization-wide knowledge graph for data and content that is can be curated by machines and humans.
+[Sign up a clone a demo to play with today][dashboard].

 [dashboard]: https://dashboard.terminusdb.com/